Pravargav/Amadeus/English/sentences.md

 -> At least pretend that you are working.

--> I threw a stone at the glass, and it landed in the glass.

 -> He is trading his job for a life of enjoyment.

--> I will join the meeting using just my mobile.

 -> He hasn’t been to the office for the last two months.